Vlad Rădescu: Biography

-Radescu was born on November 18, 1952 in Bucharest.
+Radescu was born on November 18, 1952, in Bucharest, the nephew of General Nicolae Rădescu.
 He attended Dimitrie Cantemir High School and the twelfth grade at Ion Luca Caragiale High School, both in Bucharest, where he graduated in 1971.
-He wanted to become a sailor, physician, journalist and archaeologist, but in the end chose theatre and graduated from the Institute of Theatre and Film Arts (IATC), Theatre Department, in 1975, having studied under Sanda Manu and Geta Angheluţă.
+He wanted to become a sailor, physician, journalist and archaeologist, but in the end chose theatre and graduated from the Institute of Theatre and Film Arts (IATC), Theatre Department, in 1975, having studied under Sanda Manu and Geta Angheluță.

-He was assigned to Targu Mures in 1975 where he remained until 1994.
+He was assigned to Târgu Mureș in 1975 where he remained until 1994.
 During this period his theater and film career continued to prosper.
 He had the chance to travel a few times in Europe.

 Acting career

 He was spotted by director Gheorghe Vitanidis while still in his freshman year.
-Vitanidis gave him the leading role of the title character in the film Ciprian Porumbescu, which was a great success.
+Vitanidis gave him the leading role of the title character in the biographical film Ciprian Porumbescu, which was a great success.
 In 1980 he played Comosicus in the historical epic Burebista.
 A few years later he played Avram Iancu, the main character in the films Munții în flăcări (Mountains on Fire) and La răscrucea marilor furtuni (The Crossings of Stormy Seas) (1980), this time directed by Mircea Moldovan.
 In foreign television productions, he has played the roles of Charlemagne in 1996, and Otto von Bismarck in 2007, 2008 and 2009.
 He has performed in many domestic and foreign film productions.
 Also present important roles in popular TV series and telenovelas.

 He founded the international theater festival "Întâlnirile Școlilor și Academiilor europene de teatru", which ran for four years, the first two in Targu Mures (1993, 1994) and the last two in Targoviste (1995, 1996).
 He was also the initiator - in 1998 - of the hit show "Suits" directed by Dan Puric, which highlighted over 100 theatrical costumes created by Irina Solomon and Dragos Buhagiar, winning more than 10 awards in various theaters in the capital and country.